A warm welcome to my new Web Site

 Choosing the right Paper

-Most of my early paintings turned out a muddy mess and were confined to the rubbish bin (something you should never do) as looking back on early paintings and mistakes show you how far you have progessed when things start coming together, the muddying was caused by too much overworking on the paper.
+Most of my early paintings turned out a muddy mess and were confined to the rubbish bin (something you should never do) as looking back on early paintings and mistakes show you how far you have progressed when things start coming together, the muddying was caused by too much overworking on the paper.
 One reason for this i found was the actual Paper i was using, which i now know was too light in weight at 190g/m² (90lb), at this weight, water caused my paper to cockle and twist something terrible especially when using wet in wet techniques, very frustrating for a novice just starting out in Watercolour.

-I now use a medium/heavy weight paper Bockingford 300g/m² (140lb) - Roughor heavier if required, soaking and stretching with this weight of paper is not necessary and large amounts of water can be used with only a slight cockling of the paper which soon disappears once the final painting has dried.
+I now use a medium/heavy weight paper Bockingford 300g/m² (140lb) - Roughor heavier if required, soaking and stretching with this weight of paper is not necessaryy and large amounts of water can be used with only a slight cockling of the paper which soon disappears once the final painting has dried.